CSC Research Impact Awards

 Meet the 2022 winners

-Olajide Olusola is the winner of the 2022 Taylor & Francis CSC Research implementation and uptake stream for his article Investigating the effect of GaCl3 incorporation into the usual CdCl2 treatment on CdTe-based solar cell device structures, published in Current Applied Physics.
+Olajide Olusola is the winner of the 2022 Taylor & Francis CSC Research Implementation and Uptake award stream for his article Investigating the effect of GaCl3 incorporation into the usual CdCl2 treatment on CdTe-based solar cell device structures, published in Current Applied Physics.
 Olajide is a 2012 Scholar from Nigeria who gained a PhD in Environmental and Sustainability Systems at Sheffield Hallam University.

 Dr David Ikpaya